Visual Studio Shell (Isolated)

 The Visual Studio isolated shell allows you to create stand-alone applications that can run side-by-side with other versions of Visual Studio.
 It is used primarily to host specialized tools that can use Visual Studio services but also have a customized appearance and branding.
 Visual Studio features and menu command groups can be easily turned on and off.
 Application titles, application icons, and splash screens are fully customizable.
 For a list of customizable features, see Customizing the Isolated Shell.

+For more information about the redistributable package, see the Visual Studio Extensibility Downloads Web site.
 For more information about how to deploy an isolated shell-based application, see Walkthrough: Creating a Basic Isolated Shell Application.

 A Visual Studio isolated shell application has full access to Visual Studio services and supports special customization and branding.
 There are several ways you can customize an isolated shell application:

 You can use VSPackages and Managed Extensibility Framework (MEF) component parts to extend an isolated shell application just as you would use them in any other Visual Studio extension.
 For more information, see Extending the Isolated Shell.

 To make Visual Studio features and menu command groups available or unavailable, update the .vsct file in the user interface (UI) project of the application.

 To remove Options pages or other Visual Studio shell components from the application, update the .pkgundef file of the application.